 One of the best American love stories ever to be told is probably that of John Glenn and Annie Glenn.
-While John Glenn was an all-time American hero respected in making history, he constantly admired his own kind of hero: his wife Annie.
+While John Glenn was an all-time American hero respected for making history, he constantly admired his own kind of hero: his wife Annie.
 And it’s no wonder he accredits her as his personal source of inspiration.

 Because their families were friends, they grew up together in New Concord, Ohio.
 They basically shared the same playpen, expressing that there was, “never a time when [they] didn’t know each other.”
 John was the golden boy, doing it all in high school.
 He was a 3-sport varsity athlete, loved by everyone in town, and obviously smart enough to eventually become an astronaut and a politician.
 But Annie had a different experience.